What are Individual and Joint Leases?

 What are the Pros and Cons of Individual Leases?

 By signing individual leases, you are putting yourself at greater risk.
-Your tenant could skip town or cause significant damage to your property.
+If one tenant skips town, the other tenants are under no obligation to cover that person’s rent.
 It is then your responsibility to fill that spot.
 And as we’ve discussed before, finding a new tenant can be expensive.

 However, you can mitigate both collection and enforcement challenges by using a software management tool like Innago to keep track of every payment in a single portal, regardless of the payment method.
 An indirect perk of this kind of arrangement is that payments are aggregated into a single deposit, which makes tracking rent clearer and less cluttered.
 Innago also offers tools to improve late fee enforcement.